-• The roller is raised by pressing switch (A) to position (C) or lowered with switch in position (B).
+- The roller is raised by pressing switch (A) to position (C) - The roller is lowered by pressing switch (A) to position (B)

-You may swap controls to the rocker switch or to the GSL handle, by changing the programming in the CDM.
-Refer to 3.19.6 Cab Display Module (CDM) Programming, page 93.
+You may swap controls to the rocker switch or to the GSL handle using the programming in the CDM.
+Refer to 3.18.6 Cab Display Module (CDM) Programming, page 93.